 Day 9 - 11

-A sensual elegance fills these three days and Mont Rochelle is an idyllic starting point for the discovery of South Africa's wine treasures.
+A sensual elegance fills these three days of discovery of South Africa's wine treasures.
 Diverse conditions make this region an abundant growing area for a huge range of grapes, over 50 soil types utilized by the hundreds of growers.
 In particular, the cabernet sauvignon, shiraz, and sauvignon blanc enjoy celebrated status around the world.
-Try a few on offer at Mont Rochelle then allow your guide to craft an itinerary based on your interests.
+Allow your guide to craft an itinerary based on your interests.
 Large wine estates offer paired cheese and wine tasting, or unusual cupcake and wine tasting treats.
 Roll through the vines and discover converted farmhouses full of peculiar concoctions and lavish lunches with mountain views.
-Tour the cellars of family run wineries and sit down to elegant tasting sessions that can fill whole afternoons.
+Tour the cellars of family-run wineries and sit down to elegant tasting sessions that can fill whole afternoons.

 Cape Town International Airport is situated on the road back to the city so it's only a short transfer to your departure flight.
 As Table Mountain rescinds beneath the wings, you're already planning a return to South Africa.